LightningCreations/lclib/doc/Time.md

 ### class Duration ###

 A class that represents a Duration of time.
 The Duration is stored as a `seconds_t` number of seconds and a `nanos_t` number of additional nanoseconds.

 The Maximum range of a Duration is [-31556889864401400s,31556889864401400s), which is the same as the minimum range for `seconds_t`, except fractions of a second may be stored, down to nanosecond resolution.

 Duration satisfies *TriviallyCopyable*, *StandardLayoutType*, *LiteralType*, and *Numeric* (as of 1.3).
-Duration additionally satisfies *BytesReadable* and *BytesWriteable*, until the requirements changed in 1.3 to forbidden private/protected members.
+Duration additionally satisfied *BytesReadable* and *BytesWriteable*, until the requirements changed in 1.3 to forbidden private/protected members.

 Duration overloads all comparison operators (even though the definition only contains operator<) as though it inherits privately from but `RelOps<Duration>` and `StrictOrder<Duration>`.
 The comparison operators form a strict, total order with all valid duration values, where longer positive durations are greater than shorter positive durations, longer negative durations are lesser than shorter negative durations, and positive durations are greater than negative durations.